A Muse is a resource – a statistical database – that offers hints for predictive typing.

 1.The most efficient way to filter the list is to type a word or two in the Name/description box.
 It will narrow the list immediately to those Muses that have those words in their names or descriptions.

 2.You can filter the list for Muses with a certain source language and/or a target language.

 3.You can also choose from the basic details (Project, Client, Domain, Subject - if they are filled in for all or most of the corpora), and the from the languages in the Muses.
 For example, you may be interested in Muses that contain documents for the client called 'Kilgray', have translations into French, and the word 'Legal' is in their names.

 When you make a selection in one of the boxes, memoQ filters the list immediately.

 To sort the list by a detail or another: Click the column header of the column you need.
 For example, to sort the list by name, click the Name header at the top of the list.

 You can export an entire translation memory into a compressed file.
 The file has the .mqm (memoQ Muse) extension.
 The exported file can be imported into another copy of memoQ.
 The other copy of memoQ should be the same version.

 1.In the list, select the translation memory you need to export.

-2.On the Muses ribbon, click Export.
+2.At the bottom, click Export.
 A Save As window opens.

 Or: Right-click the Muse.
 From the menu, choose Export.